Dr. Matthew Paldy, PhD, LP

 The Psychology of Transition

-Adjustment difficulties often emerge when a student is physically in a new environment but still psychologically anchored to old ones.
-This creates a “split” experience—part of you is trying to adapt, while another part is still seeking familiarity, stability, or reassurance.
+Adjustment difficulties often emerge when a student is physically in a new environment but psychologically still anchored to older ones.
+This creates an internal split—part of the self attempting adaptation, while another part seeks familiarity and stability.

 Common Experiences of Adjustment Stress

-These experiences often overlap with anxiety and depressive symptoms.
+These experiences often overlap with academic anxiety and depressive symptoms, and can also contribute to longer-term burnout patterns if left unsupported.

 A Clinical View of Adjustment